 Dale attended the University of Michigan and Wayne State University, where he received a B.S. in Secondary Education in 1967, and a Master of Social Work degree in 1969.
 In 1971, feeling a lack of depth in his life, Dale moved to Rochester, NY to practice Zen under the guidance of Roshi Philip Kapleau.
 In 1980, he changed to an inquiry/awareness meditative practice with Toni Packer, with whom he worked for eight more years.
-Since then, Dale has continued to explore the uses of meditative, healing, and psychotherapeutic tools for opening the heart/mind with a number of world-renowned teachers.
+Since then, Dale has continued to explore the uses of meditation, inquiry, and other spiritual modalities for opening the heart/mind with a number of world-renowned teachers.
 Beginning in 2000, he began working in the Diamond Approach, a spiritual practice/system that works through the psychological to access the deep spiritual dimensions of Being.
 He has had the great good fortune of working extensively with a number of senior teachers in the Diamond Approach, including Hameed Ali (aka A. H. Almaas) and Karen Johnson, the principal teachers in the work.

 In 1977, Dale co-founded and directed the Rochester Center for the Healing Arts, a wholistic health education and multi-disciplinary treatment center.
 During this time, Dale also trained in Polarity Therapy, a healing art, with Dr. Pierre Pannetier, and practiced and taught Polarity Therapy throughout the U.S., Canada, and Mexico.